ddnn55/simple-webpack-boilerplate/README.md

 ```

 Oh and it also supports JSX.
 Okay, okay, so it's not actually the simplest possible webpack boilerplate.
 It imports React, ReactDOM, and says "Hello, World!" with JSX-ey React.
 But you can easily remove React (and JSX) if you want.

+#### One command publish to GitHub Pages

+`yarn run publish-gh-pages` or `npm run publish-gh-pages` will publish a build to GitHub pages via a `gh-pages` branch.
+Okay so this boilerplate is getting less simple, but hey you don't have to use the `publish-gh-pages` command and it creates no additional dependencies.